Conference-Room/conference_room/README.md

 ## 🔧 Installation

-A step by step series of examples that tell you how to get a development env running.
+A step by step series of examples that tell you how to get a development env running.<br>
 **STEP 1** : Clone the repository
 ```
 https://github.com/Conference-Room/conference_room